boazarad/MMM-CountDown/README.md

 This is a module for the [MagicMirror²](https://github.com/MichMich/MagicMirror/) which can count down the days to a date/event.

-I've never written anything for Node.js before, so hopefully this isn't a total mess, if it is - feel free to lend a hand :)
+I've never written anything with Node.js before, so hopefully this isn't a total mess, if it is - feel free to lend a hand :)

 ## Using the module